 ‘So we have to regularly explain that we are volunteers and people are shocked when we say we aren’t getting paid.’

-Police have the ability to issue fixed penalty notices up to £150 to any person caught dropping litter in the street.
+Police have the power to issue fixed penalty notices up to £150 to any person caught dropping litter in the street.

-Salford Litter Heroes does fantastic work all year-round to keep Salford clean, click here to find out more and get involved.
+Salford Litter Heroes work all year-round to keep Salford clean, click here to find out more and get involved.